thearn/game-of-life/README.md

 One side effect: the convolution using FFT implicitly involves periodic boundary conditions, so the game grid is "wrapped" around itself (like in Pacman, or Mario Bros.
 2).
-If you wanted to change this, you would just have to modify the 2d convolution method to use an orthogonal form of the DCT instead of the FFT.
+If you wanted to change this, you would just have to modify the 2D convolution function to use an orthogonal form of the DCT instead of the FFT.
 This would correspond to "hard" (i.e. Dirichlet) boundary conditions for the operator.

 I think you could do this with scipy: